 Interregional Transmission Options Development

 This task will focus on transmission reinforcements to support the interregional energy exchanges for each of the Expansion Scenario(s) from Task 6.
+The Baseline Infrastructure transmission model used in Phase I will be updated as needed to reflect changes in forecast projects since the development of that case.
+[Note: there have been some projects, such as HTP, that now meet inclusion thresholds.]
 The EIPC will develop transmission expansion options focused on the EHV transmission network (230 kV and above), and will also consider operating options and other potential solutions.
-This analysis will consider the transmission facilities required to integrate new resources within a region using a similar high voltage focus, but will not attempt to resolve potential local transmission issues.
+This analysis will consider the transmission facilities required to integrate new resources within a region using a similar high voltage focus, but will not attempt to resolve potential local (below 230 kV) transmission issues.
+[Note: By necessity 230kV and above issues will need to be resolved if resources are to be reliably integrated.]
 EIPC will leverage the expertise of its membership in considering high voltage direct current (HVDC) and advanced technologies in developing expansion options.
 This task will not identify specific routing, siting, environmental, or other related issues associated with any potential enhancements to the grid.

 Reliability Review

-This task will perform reliability analyses consistent with NERC reliability criteria for transmission planning to assess in aggregate for the Eastern Interconnection the interregional transmission options developed in Task 7.
+This task will perform reliability analyses consistent with NERC reliability criteria for transmission planning to assess, in aggregate, for the Eastern Interconnection the interregional transmission options developed in Task 7.
+[Note: Will need to address the issue of separating NYISO zones J and K in modeling to ensure and accurate reliability analysis.]
 Key inputs for Task 8 include the Eastern Interconnection models from Task 7.

 Production Cost Analysis of Each Scenario